 How Your Planner Can Help

 With a little insight into the benefits of having a daily routine, you can then use your planner to create one.
-The planner is going to provide multiple purposes in regards to your routine and habits.
+The planner is going to provide multiple purposes in regard to your routine and habits.
 The first way it helps is by letting you see where you want to improve.

 If you have been keeping a planner for a while, look at past days and weeks, and just get an overview of your life.
 Are there areas you are falling short?
 Are your days filled with work but no personal life?
 What areas do you want to make improvements?